linode/docs/docs/applications/containers/beginners-guide-to-LXD-reverse-proxy/index.md

         exit

-You have created and configured the Apache web server.
-The server is not yet accessible from the Internet.
-It will become accessible after you configure the `proxy` container in a following section.
+You have created and configured the Apache web server, but the server is not yet accessible from the Internet.
+It will become accessible after you configure the `proxy` container in a later section.

 ### Creating the NGINX Web Server Container

-Just like Apache, when using a reverse proxy in front of a web server, NGINX does not know the IP addresses of visitors.
+Like Apache, NGINX does not know the IP addresses of visitors when using a reverse proxy in front of a web server.
 It only sees the IP address of the reverse proxy instead.
-Each web server software has a way to identify the real remote IP address of a visitor and in the case of the NGINX web server, this is performed with the Real IP module.
-For the module to work, the reverse proxy is configured accordingly to pass the information regarding the remote IP addresses.
+Each NGINX web server software can identify the real remote IP address of a visitor with the Real IP module.
+For the module to work, the reverse proxy must be configured accordingly to pass the information regarding the remote IP addresses.

 1. Start a shell in the `nginx1` container.